Frequently Asked Questions

 - What Should I Bring To Class?

 Bring a mat (we carry the largest selection of quality mats), a large towel (we also carry every color of Yogitoes imaginable -- it's the best yoga towel) and water to class.
-Both Bikram and Power are vigorous forms of yoga that generate a lot of sweat.
-We rent mats and towels if necessary.
+All our heated classes are vigorous and will generate a lot of sweat.
+We rent mats if necessary.
+Please note that we do not rent towels, but do sell them.
 You may also want to bring a change of clothes for after class.

 - What Are The Basic Class Etiquettes?